 Q: Why did I receive a lower amount of AWS Promotional Credit or a different level of technical expertise than I requested?

-We may choose to award less AWS Promotional Credit or adjusted technical expertise levels for a number of reasons, including encouraging a different cost model leveraging Spot Instances or providing support for a smaller, initial proof of concept portion of a new project.
+We may choose to award less AWS Promotional Credit or adjusted/no technical expertise levels for a number of reasons, including encouraging a different cost model leveraging Spot Instances or providing support for a smaller, initial proof of concept portion of a new project.

 Q: How do I acknowledge AWS support for my research project work (e.g., in publications or website)?